When you’re just starting out as a real estate agent, it’s all about getting your name out there and making connections.

 Bubba Mills, who is the CEO of Corcoran Consulting & Coaching, suggests spotlighting a local business on your brand’s Facebook page.
 The idea is that the other business will be likely to share the post or do something else that will turn the attention of their customers to you.
 This is a concept known as the reciprocity effect, and it can be a very powerful way to get your business out there.

-ReminderMedia customers stay connected with their past clients by sending them a copy of American Lifestyle or Start Healthy magazine six times per year.
+ReminderMedia customers stay connected with their past clients by sending them a copy of their own personally branded magazine six times per year.
 Each issue is customized with the sender’s photo and branding, which helps keep agents top of mind with those who matter most to their business.

 When you’re just starting out, these magazines make for an amazing branding tool.
 You can send them to your sphere of influence, or give out promotional copies at local businesses or community events.
 This helps you stand out from all the other agents trying to build mindshare in your neighborhood.